From our 40s onwards, our bones gradually lose their density as a natural part of ageing.

 Eat calcium-rich foods

 Calcium is important for maintaining strong bones.
-Women and men aged 19 and over (including pregnant and breastfeeding women) are recommended to have 1,000 mg of calcium a day while women over 50 and men over 70 are recommended to have 1,300 mg a day.
+Women and men aged 19 and over (including pregnant and breastfeeding women) are recommended to have 2 ½ serves of milk, yoghurt and cheese and/or alternatives a day while women over 50 should have 4 and men over 70 should have 3 ½ a day.
 Calcium is found in a number of different foods including dairy foods, green leafy vegetables, and tofu.

 If you can't get the recommended amount of calcium from your diet you may need to take a calcium supplement, particularly if you have low bone density.
 Osteoporosis Australia recommends taking a maximum of 500-600 mg of calcium per day.
 Talk to your doctor about whether you need a calcium supplement and what the right dose is for you.

 Your body needs vitamin D to help it absorb calcium.
 Vitamin D is found in oily fish, liver, fortified spreads and cereals, and egg yolks.
 Your body also makes its own vitamin D when you're exposed to sunshine.